 In California, most employers are required to carry workers' compensation insurance to cover employees who are injured on the job.
 In order to recover this type of compensation, employees don't have to prove fault.
 However, the benefits are also not automatically provided to injured workers.

 It is always a good idea to file a workers' compensation claim, even if you might have considered accessing state disability benefits or filing a third-party injury claim in civil court.
-Regardless of which route you plan to take to seek compensation for your losses, there are several steps you would be well advised to take in order to protect your legal rights.
+Regardless of which route you plan to take to claim work injury compensation for your losses, there are several steps you would be well advised to take in order to protect your legal rights.

 Get Medical Attention Right Away

 Before filing a claim, make sure you get prompt medical attention, treatment and care for your injury or illness.
 Some workers' compensation policies may require injured workers to go to a specific doctor.
 So, you may want to ask your employer or supervisor which doctor you need to go to.

 California personal injury laws do allow you to get a second opinion if you are not satisfied with the diagnosis or treatment options provided by the insurance company-recommended doctor.
 Your health comes first.